 Direct and Indirect Compensation.
-In the CP Program, we receive an annual fixed dollar fee either directly from the Plan or from the Plan Sponsor.
-In the EIMP and Co-Advisory Programs, we receive an asset-based advisory fee either from the Plan or from the Plan Sponsor.
+In the CP, EIMP and Co-Advisory Programs, we receive an advisory fee, as described above and on your agreement, either from the Plan or from the Plan Sponsor.
 These fees are also described in Item 5A (Compensation and Schedule of Fees) of this Brochure and in more detail in the CP Agreement, EIMP Agreement or Co-Advisory Program client agreement.
 We pay IARs a portion of the advisory fee for their services related to the Eagle Retirement Plan Program or Co-Advisory Program.
 The portion of the advisory fee payable to the IAR ranges from 35% to 93% of the fee we receive.
 If you would like more information on the current level of compensation your IAR is being paid relating to your account, please call Eagle at (888) 695-3245.
 Neither we nor any of our affiliates receive any indirect compensation because of services provided to Plans in the CP Program.
 In the EIMP and Co-Advisory Programs, the Plan also pays fees to the selected managers.
 In the EIMP and Co-Advisory Programs, there may be indirect compensation to New York Life and its affiliates if a NYL-affiliated manager or fund is selected.
 In addition, our IARs may receive indirect, non-cash compensation from New York Life in the form of "Council Credits" for the CP, EIMP, Co-Advisory and Solicitor Programs.
 See Item E (Other Compensation to Eagle and IARS for the Sale of Securities and Other Investment Products) for more details on IAR compensation.

 Termination.
-Services provided under the Eagle Retirement Plan Program and under the Co-Advisory Program when Frontier is the Co-Adviser can be terminated by the Plan at any time without penalty upon written notice to us.
+Services provided under the Eagle Retirement Plan Program and under the Co--Advisory Program when Frontier is the Co-Adviser can be terminated by the Plan at any time without penalty upon written notice to us.
 Our services provided under the Co-Advisory Program when Brinker is the Co-Adviser can be terminated by the Plan at any time without penalty upon 30 days' written notice to us (or sooner if we are in material breach under the Co-Advisory Program client agreement and do not cure that breach).
 Please see the CP Agreement, EIMP Agreement or Co-Advisory Program client agreement for more information on termination.